 6. EVALUATION SUMMARY - Complete only for the level of accreditation being evaluated.
 Average the ratings given by the team members and record in the appropriate box.

 STANDARDS

+. =

-ACCREDITATION LEVEL 6 7 8 9 10 11
+6 7 8 9 10 11 If applicable

-If applicable
+Number of evaluators

 Inspection, Maintenance, & Minor Repair

 Truck Service Technology

 Master Truck Service Technology